trey-rosius/apartment_complex_management_system/README.md

 - Keep track of occupied and vacant apartments, bookings,payments, and a lot more in each of their building.
 - And other useful information that’ll provide more insights on the management of their buildings.

+In this series, we'll build and deploy a serverless GraphQL API with Appsync,CDK and Typescript.

 ## Solutions Architecture

 ![alt text](https://raw.githubusercontent.com/trey-rosius/apartment_complex_management_system/master/assets/apartment.jpeg)